britzl/platypus/README.md

 			end
 		end
 	end

+## Double jump, wall jump and wall slide
+Platypus supports double jumps when config.allow_double_jump is set to true.
+A double jump is performed automatically when a second jump is done before and up until reaching the apex of the first jump.
+It is not possible to perform a double jump when falling

+Platypus supports wall jumps when config.allow_wall_jump is set to true.
+A wall jump is performed automatically when jumping while having wall contact while falling or wall sliding.
+The wall jump pushes the player out from the wall in question.
+Normally, user can alter your movement right after bounced from a wall, but when you set config.const_wall_jump - the bounce will be always the same and user won't be able to alter it.

+Platypus supports wall slide when config.allow_wall_slide is set to true.
+A wall slide will be performed automatically when the player has wall contact while falling and moving (using platypus.left() or platypus.right()) in the direction of the wall.
+Platypus offers also to abort_wall_slide(), for example, when the control key is released, so user is no longer pushing toward the wall.

 ## Collision detection
 Platypus uses either collision shapes or ray casts to detect collisions (configured when creating a Platypus instance).
 In both cases ray casts are used to detect wall and ground contact.